 These requirements may apply to various goods and services that the employer give to the employee and are partly or fully to be considered work tools.
 For example data glasses, credit cards, broadband Internet access, certain phone services and education services.
 For tax exemption it is required that the employer pays for the work tools directly.
 If a cost allowance is given to the employee instead, it is fully taxable.
 Clothes are personal costs and employees have no right to make personal income tax deductions for private purchases of work clothes.
 However, the employer may offer work clothes tax free if they are specially adapted for the work and are not suited for private use.
 Uniforms and protective garments are tax free.
 If the employer offers ordinary clothes to employees, for example coats/jackets, suits, dress shirts, blouses, and trousers, that is most often a taxable benefit.
 For such clothes to be tax free, all requirements must be met and they are to be:

 If employees temporarily borrow clothes that the employer owns and stores at the work site for the use of various employees while performing special tasks, for example performing on stage, it is tax free.

 If an employer provides an employee - or one of the employees relatives - with living accommodation the employee may have to pay tax on the benefit.
 For the purpose of calculating the value of the benefit for a living accommodation, a flat rate per square meter is used.
 The value calculated is to be used both for calculating tax deductions, employers contributions and for the income statement.
 The rates are set yearly for various regions to an average rate per square meter living space for comparable housing.
 For the employee, however, the value declared in his or her income tax return should be the market value of that accommodation.
-Further information on rates etc. may be found here (in Swedish).
 The value of a benefit of free vacation accommodations are to be valued at market value for both the employer and the employee.